JonathanC8/Calculator/README.md

 My first major C++ project
 I will be using this project to further my understanding and knowledge of C++ so I can hone my skills in application development.

+Check the unstable branch for my latest updates to the code which still create code breaking errors.

 Changelog:

   V0.1: